 What To Do With Leftover Wine

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-As the only one in my household who likes wine, a whole bottle of red wine is not something I can drink by myself in one sitting.
+As the only one in my household who likes wine, a whole bottle of red or white wine is not something I can drink by myself in one sitting.
 In younger years, oh yes, with abandon!
-But now, my head aches in advance at the mere thought of drinking a whole bottle.
-I try so very hard (so hard!) not to waste wine, even organic wine, but sometimes it just can’t be helped.
+But now, as a much more responsible drinker, my head aches in advance at the mere thought of drinking anything more than a couple of glasses.

 Is Wine Waste A Problem?

-The thing is wine waste is a surprisingly large problem.
-According to research by UK wine merchant Laithwaites, the average British household throws away around two glasses of wine a week on average.
-This is the equivalent of 624m bottles nationally, which is enough to fill 333 Olympic-sized swimming pools.
+According to research by UK wine merchant Laithwaites, the average British household discards around two glasses of wine a week.
+This is the equivalent of 624 million bottles nationally – enough to fill 333 Olympic-sized swimming pools.

 • Opened white wine lasts for up to three days in a refrigerator.

-• Open red wine lasts for up to five days stored in a cool dark place, such as a cupboard.
+• Open red wine lasts for up to five days stored in a cool, dark place, such as a cupboard.

 Freeze It

-One of the best ways to use leftover wine is to pour it into ice cube trays or muffin trays and freeze it to use in future recipes, such as stews, sauces, or bolognese.
+One of the best ways to use leftover wine is to pour it into ice cube or muffin trays and freeze it to use in future recipes, such as stews, sauces, or bolognese.

-Once frozen, you can pop them out into a container for storage, and then use them in recipes that call for a small quantity of wine.
-Bear in the mind that because of the alcohol content of the wine, the frozen cubes of wine won’t be as hard as standard ice-cubes made of water.
+Bear in mind that because of the alcohol content of the wine, the frozen cubes of wine won’t be as hard as standard ice cubes made of water.
 However, they will be solid enough to transfer into a tub or bag.

 Cook With It